Guided Yellowfish fly fishing on the Vaal River near Parys

 Recommended Gear

-• Level mono leader 10–12 lb
+• Level mono leader 10–12 lb - high vis orange

 • Tippet 3X–4X fluorocarbon

-• Emergers & nymphs (tungsten beads) — sizes 16–18
+• Nymphs (tungsten beads) — sizes 16–18

-• Wading boots essential
+• Wading boots feltsole are essential

 We follow strict catch-and-release with barbless hooks and fish-friendly handling.